 Approved by the What’s Up Moms Medical Advisory Board

 The next 35ish weeks will be full and brimming with all the feels, from joyful anticipation to shaky anxiety to a bone-tiredness like none you’ve known before.
 Somewhere in there will also be utter awe at the miracle that is the human body (um… you’re growing a person inside you).
 You’ll feel bursting excitement and you’ll also burst into tears.
-Not infrequently you’ll freak and question whether you’re even qualified to become a parent at all, but fret not, ‘cause no one is/ everyone is – it’s one of those learn-on-the-job gigs.
-Thankfully you’ve got 9 months to get used to the idea of taking care of something more needy than the class hamster you took home that one weekend in kindergarten.
+Not infrequently you’ll freak out and question whether you’re even qualified to become a parent at all, but fret not, because no one is and everyone is.
+It’s one of those learn-on-the-job gigs.
+Thankfully you’ve got nine months to get used to the idea of taking care of something more needy than the class hamster you took home that one weekend in kindergarten.
 You can do it – and you are doing it already.

 A funny thing about pregnancy is how public it is.
-Not yet, of course, but eventually your bump will be resplendent for all the world to see, and everyone will have their two cents: You can’t do this, you must do this… but you will figure out *your own* way.
+Not yet, of course, but eventually your bump will be resplendent for all the world to see, and everyone will have their two cents — you must do this, you mustn’t do this — but you will figure out your own way.
 And we’ve got your back the whole time.
 Like a proper BFF, we’ll hold your hand, walk with you, and always — always — tell it like it is.
-(We’d even rub your feet if we could.)
+We’d even rub your feet if we could.

 Your job this week is to celebrate — but not too much!
 Now’s the time to stop drinking, smoking, running thru x-ray machines all day long, and swinging from chandeliers on Saturday nights.
-(And listen, if you drank a little too much tequila last weekend at your b’day soiree, don’t beat yourself up — you didn’t know!)
+And listen, if you drank a little too much tequila last weekend at your b’day soiree, don’t beat yourself up — you didn’t know!
 Start taking a prenatal vitamin (the folic acid is especially important for baby’s neural tube growth in the first 12 weeks), and make an appointment with your OB; if you don’t have one yet, line up a couple interviews.
-Your first appointment will likely be around 8 weeks but in the meantime stop taking any meds until you consult with a doc.
+Your first appointment will likely be around eight weeks, but in the meantime, stop taking any meds until you consult with a doc.

 It’s a wild ride and we cannot wait to share it with you.